-- CHBRP estimated the number of IVF procedures per 1,000 commercially insured enrollees that occurred in 2020 based on the total number of IVF procedures and transfers performed in California for California residents according to the State Specific Assisted Reproductive Technology Surveillance 2020 Data Brief published by the CDC assuming all IVF procedures were performed on CalPERS, self-insured, and fully-insured enrollees.
+- CHBRP estimated the number of IVF procedures per 1,000 commercially insured enrollees that occurred in 2020 based on the total number of IVF procedures and transfers performed in California for California residents according to the State Specific Assisted Reproductive Technology Surveillance 2020 Data Brief published by the CDC assuming all IVF procedures were performed on CalPERS, self-insured, and fully insured enrollees.
 The number of transfers and cycles were grossed up to account for only 98% of clinics reporting data (i.e., the reported data is assumed to account for 98% of IVF procedures).
 CHBRP assumes the transfers reported by the CDC were full cycles including retrievals and transfers are retrieval only cycles. - The total rate of IVF procedures per 1,000 enrollees was then refined into estimated rates for enrollees with and without coverage for IVF.
-This allocation assumed 0% of CalPERS enrollees (2023 and 2022 CHBRP carrier surveys), 25% of fully insured enrollees (2023, 2022 and 2020 CHBRP carrier surveys), and 37% of self-funded employers enrollees (Mercer 2021 Survey on Fertility Benefits) had coverage for IVF. - CHBRP assumed the population with coverage utilizes IVF at a rate per 1,000 equal to 2.3 times the IVF utilization rate per 1,000 for the population without coverage (Peipert et al 2022).
+This allocation assumed 0% of CaIPERS enrollees (2023 and 2022 CHBRP carrier surveys), 25% of fully insured enrollees (2023, 2022 and 2020 CHBRP carrier surveys), and 37% of self-funded employers enrollees (Mercer 2021 Survey on Fertility Benefits) had coverage for IVF. - CHBRP assumed the population with coverage utilizes IVF at a rate per 1,000 equal to 2.3 times the IVF utilization rate per 1,000 for the population without coverage (Peipert et al 2022).
 The underlying analysis used to determine the utilization differential between enrollees with and without coverage compares utilization data from states with and without coverage mandates.
 Some enrollees in the states without coverage mandates may already have coverage for infertility services while enrollees in states with coverage mandates may not be state-regulated and are not required to have coverage.
-Using the utilization differential between data from states with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage may underestimate the utilization increase as a result of SB 729. - The IVF procedures per 1,000 rates for enrollees with and without coverage for IVF were then multiplied by the percentage of IVF cycles that include ICSI, 77.4%, (2020 CDC Assisted Reproductive Technology Fertility Clinic and National Summary Report) to determine the rate of ICSI for enrollees with and without coverage. - The IVF and ICSI procedures per 1,000 rates were then trended from 2020 to 2024 using a 2.75% annual utilization trend developed by comparing the 2019-2021 infertility service data from Milliman's proprietary 2021 Consolidated Health Cost GuidelinesTM Sources Database (CHSD).
+Using the utilization differential between data from states with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a proxy for the utilization differential between enrollees with and without coverage mandates as a result of SB 729. - The IVF procedures per 1,000 rates for enrollees with and without coverage for IVF were then multiplied by the percentage of IVF cycles that include ICSI, 77.4%, (2020 CDC Assisted Reproductive Technology Fertility Clinic and National Summary Report) to determine the rate of ICSI for enrollees with and without coverage. - The IVF and ICSI procedures per 1,000 rates were then trended from 2020 to 2024 using a 2.75% annual utilization trend developed by comparing the 2019-2021 infertility service data from Milliman's proprietary 2021 Consolidated Health Cost GuidelinesTM Sources Database (CHSD).
 An additional one-time 14% increase was included in the 2024 estimate to account for the lock-down period of the COVID-19 pandemic in 2020.
 The COVID-19 adjustment factor was based on seasonal patterns of infertility services observed in 2019 and 2021 data from CHSD.